Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Mark A. May - Citigroup Global Markets, Inc.

 Thank you.
 Mark, in your prepared remarks, you talked about doing more to foster local communities and groups, and it would seem like one of the more interesting test cases here already is in Local Marketplaces.
-I was just wondering if you could talk to us a little bit about the kind of adoption and engagement that you've seen with Local Marketplaces and maybe anything that you've learned that you can apply to some of the newer initiatives that you're looking at.
+I was just wondering if you could talk to us a little bit about the kind of adoption and engagement that you've seen with Local Marketplaces and maybe anything that you've learned that you can apply to some of the newer initiatives that you're looking at?

 And then secondly, probably for Sheryl, for Ad Breaks to scale, it appears that content creators need to adapt their programming for this, and of course, users need to engage with the ads.
 So I guess the question is how are completion rates for Ad Breaks?
 I know it's early, but what are you seeing so far?
 And how would you characterize the willingness of content creators to adapt?